 This lady is carrying water.
 Note the street light on the leaning pole.
 Nearly everybody has electricity.

-This was her spring.
+This is her spring.

 We are now in Piria, which has a bar.